your-tears-amidst-the-desert/BubbleSort-Visualisation/README.md

 # BubbleSort-Visualisation
-Step-by-step and full visualisation with choice
+Step-by-step and full visualisation with choice of amount of numbers, type of visualisation and way of it